- If you've tried to launch, update, or install iCloud on your Windows 10 PC, you might have received an Upgrade to iCloud error.

 1. Add the Windows Media Pack to Windows 10 N/KN

-- Open this website page from which you can save the Media Feature Pack to your hard drive.
+- Open Microsoft’s official page from which you can save the Media Feature Pack to your hard drive.

 - Press the Download button on that page.